klustria/helidon-mp-ocivault-unittest/Practices.md

        import javax.ws.rs.core.Response;
        ```
     7. Run the test by doing either of the following:
-        1. Right-click on `CdiBeanFakeTest` found on the Project tool window and choosing `Run 'CdiBeanFakeTest'` from the drop-down menu.
+        1. Right-click on `CdiBeanFakeTest` found on the `Project` tool window and choose `Run 'CdiBeanFakeTest'` from the drop-down menu.
         2. Click on the right pointing green arrow head on the left side of the `class CdiBeanFakeTest` declaration and choose `Run 'CdiBeanFakeTest'`
-    8. The test will begin execution and all test results should be successful once completed.
+    8. The test will begin execution and test result, particularly that of `testCreateSecret()` should show that it has completed successfully.
 11. Next, add an inner class that simulates a `SecretsClient` performing a `getSecretBundleByName()` call:
     1. Add a new static class called `FakeSecretsBean` that implements `Secrets` interface as an internal class in `CdiBeanFakeTest` and place it right after `FakeVaultsBean` inner class.
        ```java
        static class FakeSecretsBean implements Secrets {
        }
        ```
-    2. Hover mouse curson over `Secrets` and click  `Import class` from the tooltip pop-up which will automatically add the corresponding import statement.
+    2. Hover mouse cursor over `Secrets` and click  `Import class` from the tooltip pop-up which will automatically add the corresponding import statement.
     3. If having difficulty with the prior step, manually add this import statement (*Note: As much as possible, arrange the imports in alphabetical order and group them based on package name*):
        ```java
        import com.oracle.bmc.secrets.Secrets;
        ```
-    4. Hover mouse cursor over the newly added `static class FakeSecretsBean implements Secrets {` declaration and click `implement methods` which will then show `Select Methods to Implement` window.
+    4. Hover mouse cursor over the newly added `static class FakeSecretsBean...` declaration and click `Implement methods` from the tooltip pop-up which will then show `Select Methods to Implement` window.
 Make sure that the `Insert @Override` check box is ticked and press `OK` button to proceed.
     5. From the generated methods inside `FakeSecretsBean`, locate `getSecretBundleByName()` method and modify/replace it with code that would do the following sequence:
        1. Get the value of the secret key from the getSecretBundleByNameRequest parameter.
        2. Use that secret key to retrieve the corresponding base64 secret value from `FakeSecretsData.secretsData` Map.